CityScrolls logo Explore Venice ›

 Your experience here

-• Expansive, spiritually uplifting space filled with art.
+• Immerse yourself in this expansive, spiritually uplifting space, filled with art.

-• A welcome escape from the claustrophobia of crowded streets and narrow alleys.
+• It's such a welcome escape from the claustrophobia of crowded streets and narrow alleys.

 Open Gallery to get the feel

-Cross Canal Grande to see an even more colossal Gothic structure.
+Cross Canal Grande to discover an even more colossal Gothic masterpiece towering over Venice’s rooftops: Santi Giovanni e Paolo (San Zanipolo).

-Titian, widely regarded as the greatest Renaissance Venetian painter, continued creating art until he passed away at nearly 100 years old.
+Widely regarded as the greatest Renaissance Venetian painter, Tiziano Vecellio continued creating art until he passed away at nearly 100 years old.

 What to see nearby